Ramshell/contacts-web-service/README.md

 ## Persistance

 In order to persist the contacts, this project uses Postgresql.
 The decision has been made because of two reasons.
 Firstly, Postgresqsl is a database whose time in the industry (~25 years) has proven its value not only in terms of optimization but also in terms of reliability.
-Lastly, because it is open source, which makes this project easier licence.
+Lastly, because it is open source, which makes this project easier to licence.

 ## Considerations of the Contacts model